DSC_0233.jpg

 Biography

 Harrison J. Collins (b.
-1999) began composing at the young age of thirteen.
-Since then, he has made a name for himself across the United States as a skilled composer.
-He combines his musical studies in academic settings with years of self-teaching and a strong intuition to write music that challenges and connects to performers and listeners alike.
+1999; she/he/they) began composing at the young age of thirteen.
+Since then, she has made a name for herself across the United States as a skilled composer.
+She combines her musical studies in academic settings with years of self-teaching and a strong intuition to write music that challenges and connects to performers and listeners alike.

-Their works for wind ensemble, orchestra, and chamber ensembles are published by Murphy Music Press, C. Alan Publications, and more, and have been performed across the United States and internationally.
-They are a winner of numerous composition competitions, including the Sinta Quartet Composition Competition, the Dallas Winds Fanfare Competition, and the National Young Composers Challenge.
-Harrison is a proud representative and board member for the Millennium Composers Initiative, through which he seeks to provide opportunities for other composers to grow and reach new heights.
+His works for wind ensemble, orchestra, and chamber ensembles are published by Murphy Music Press, C. Alan Publications, and more, and have been performed across the United States and internationally.
+He is a winner of numerous composition competitions, including the Sinta Quartet Composition Competition, the Dallas Winds Fanfare Competition, and the National Young Composers Challenge.
+Harrison is a proud representative and board member for the Millennium Composers Initiative, through which they seek to provide opportunities for other composers to grow and reach new heights.
 In 2022, they founded the Aurora Tapestry Collective with their friends Kevin Day, Josh Trentadue, and Katahj Copley.

-Harrison holds a Bachelor of Music in Composition from Texas Christian University, where he studied with Dr. Neil Anderson-Himmelspach and Dr. Martin Blessinger.
-Harrison began his undergraduate studies at Illinois State University, where he studied composition with Dr. Roy Magnuson and Dr. Roger Zare.
+Harrison holds a Bachelor of Music in Composition from Texas Christian University, where she studied with Dr. Neil Anderson-Himmelspach and Dr. Martin Blessinger.
+Harrison began her undergraduate studies at Illinois State University, where she studied composition with Dr. Roy Magnuson and Dr. Roger Zare.

 Additional Information

 Harrison grew up in Little Elm, Texas.
-His primary interest in school was band, where he played both the bassoon and bass clarinet and served as a drum major for his high school marching band for two years, and for which he received the John Philip Sousa Award.
-Harrison also participated in the theater program, where they served roles as both an actor and a technician in many plays and musicals.
-Harrison is an avid video gamer* (mostly Nintendo, ask him for his Switch friend code!), animal lover, and eater of food.
-Harrison has a mild sensory disorder and is on the autism spectrum; he is proudly neurodivergent.
+Her primary interest in school was band, where she played both the bassoon and bass clarinet and served as a drum major for her high school marching band for two years, and for which she received the John Philip Sousa Award.
+Harrison also participated in the theater program, where she served roles as both an actor and a technician in many plays and musicals.
+Harrison is an avid video gamer* (mostly Nintendo, ask her for her Switch friend code!), animal lover, and eater of food.
+Harrison has a mild sensory disorder and is on the autism spectrum; she is proudly neurodivergent.

 Harrison is a proud member and Director of Public Relations for the Millennium Composers Initiative.
 Information for this group can be found via the MCI Website.